 Built to honour the 2.5 million Japanese who perished in conflict, mostly in World War II, the Worship Hall itself is a simple Shinto-style building.
 To the north of the shrine is the Yushukan Museum, which features interesting artefacts like the human torpedo and a kamikaze suicide attack plane.

 This museum is devoted to celebrating Tokyo’s history, art, culture and architecture using inventive displays, including a replica of an ancient Kabuki theatre, as well as various maps and old photographs.

 Looking for electronics and gadgets?
 Well, look no further than Akihabara, renowned electronic wonderland with all the bargains, cutting-edge innovation and expert advice an expat could ever want.
-An essential attraction even if only window shopping.
+An essential attraction even if expats are just window shopping.

-An ancient Buddhist temple, Senso-ji was built in 628 AD and still attracts hoards of devotees, especially when one of the numerous associated festivals is running.
-The summer fireworks display held here is widely known, and the nearby Demboin Garden is a tranquil retreat from the city.
+An ancient Buddhist temple, Senso-ji was built in 628 AD and still attracts many devotees, especially when one of the numerous associated festivals is running.
+The summer fireworks display held here is widely known.
+The nearby Demboin Garden is a tranquil retreat from the city.

 Tokyo Disney Resort

 This is a mega theme park that directly mimics the original version in California.
-Apart from the usual fun rides and characters, there is Disney Sea Park and several hotels.
+Apart from the usual fun rides and characters, there is Disney Sea Park as well as several hotels.